Kerawos/ChatAppClientFX/Redame.md

 #Chat Application 2017

-#Technologies:
+#Use:
-Spring Boot, Spring MVC, JavaFX
+Spring Boot, JavaFX, Web Sockets, MVC, Observer, Factory

 #How To
 To run chat application first you have to run: 'ChatAppServer' later you can run as much as possible clients: 'ChatAppClientFX'